Denis Lawson: Career

 He also appeared in the West End playing the character of Georges in the revival of the musical hit La Cage Aux Folles.
 No stranger to musical theatre, Lawson previously starred in the London revival of Pal Joey.

 He starred as the lead in Above Their Station, a sitcom for the BBC written by Rhys Thomas about Community Support Officers; it was made as a pilot but never commissioned, being shown only as a one-off special.
 Lawson appeared alongside actress Helena Bonham Carter in the BBC Four movie based on the life of Enid Blyton, playing Kenneth Darrell Waters, a London surgeon who becomes Blyton's second husband.
 In July 2009 Lawson appeared as Alexander Fleming in a BBC Four drama called Breaking the Mould: The Story of Penicillin alongside Dominic West.
 Lawson played the part of Alice's grandfather in ITV1's supernatural crime thriller Marchlands which was shown in February 2011.

 Lawson appeared at the Royal Court Theatre once more in The Acid Test by Anya Reiss in 2011.

 Lawson replaced James Bolam in the BBC One series New Tricks in its ninth series in 2012.

 Lawson has said he was asked to reprise his role as Wedge Antilles in Star Wars: The Force Awakens, but reportedly turned down the role because he believed it would have "bored" him.
 However, Lawson later said he actually declined to appear in The Force Awakens due to a scheduling conflict, and would have appeared in the film had he been available.
 Lawson returned to the role in 2019's Star Wars: The Rise of Skywalker.

 Personal life

 In 1973, he met actress Diane Fletcher in a stage production of Twelfth Night.
 They have a son together, Jamie (born 1979).

 He met his wife, actress Sheila Gish, on the set of the 1985 film That Uncertain Feeling.
 They lived together for nearly 20 years before marrying in March 2004 in Antigua; she died of cancer a year later.

 In 2017, he married Karen Prentice in Italy.

-His nephew is actor Ewan McGregor.
+His nephew is actor Ewan McGregor, who went on to portray Obi-Wan Kenobi in the Star Wars prequel trilogy and a miniseries, Obi-Wan Kenobi.
+McGregor also had vocal cameos in The Force Awakens and The Rise of Skywalker.